 Foreign Economy Risk - The economies of certain foreign markets may not compare favorably with the economy of the U.S. with respect to such factors as growth of gross national product, reinvestment of capital, resources and balance of payments position.
 Certain foreign economies rely heavily on particular industries or foreign capital and are more vulnerable to diplomatic developments, the imposition of economic sanctions against a particular country or countries, changes in international trading patterns, trade barriers and other protectionist or retaliatory measures.
 Investments in foreign markets can also be adversely affected by governmental actions such as the imposition of capital controls, nationalization of companies or industries, expropriation of assets or the imposition of punitive taxes.
 In addition, the governments of certain countries can prohibit or impose substantial restrictions on foreign investments in their capital markets or in certain industries.
 Any of these actions could severely affect securities prices or impair Confluence's ability to purchase or sell Foreign Securities.
 Other potential foreign market risks include foreign exchange controls, difficulties in pricing securities, difficulties in enforcing legal judgments in foreign courts and political and social instability.
-Diplomatic and political developments, including rapid and adverse political changes, social instability, regional conflicts, and the value of Foreign Securities.
+Diplomatic and political developments, including rapid and adverse political changes, social instability, regional conflicts, terrorism and war, could affect the economies, industries and securities and currency markets, and the value of Foreign Securities.
 These factors are extremely difficult, if not impossible, to predict and to incorporate in the management of International Equity and Global Equity strategies.